bespoke-silicon-group/baseline/examples/group_matrix_matrix_multiply/README.md

 ### Version 0
 Naive Matrix Multiplication using DRAM-Resident data.
+To test the effect of unrolling the inner multiplication loop, the kernel is executed 6 times with different loop unrolling factors 1, 2, 4, 8, 16, 32.
+Each iteration is tagged with it's unrolling factor in the stats.

 ### Version 1
-Naive Matrix Multiplication using DRAM-Resident data.

-Optimizations:
-  - Inner multiplication loop unrolled by a factor of 32.

-### Version 2
 Blocked Matrix Multiplication using SW tile group shared memory.
 The Deprecated C version of tile group shared memory is used in this code.

+To test the effect of unrolling the inner multiplication loop, the kernel is executed 6 times with different loop unrolling factors 1, 2, 4, 8, 16, 32.
+Each iteration is tagged with it's unrolling factor in the stats.

-### Version 3
+### Version 2
 Blocked Matrix Multiplication using SW tile group shared memory.
-The Deprecated C version of tile group shared memory is used in this code.

-Optimizations:
-  - Inner multiplication loop unrolled by a factor of 32.

-### Version 4
-Blocked Matrix Multiplication using SW tile group shared memory.
 The modern C++ version of tile group shared memory, bsg\_striped\_array.hpp is used in this code.

-### Version 5
-Blocked Matrix Multiplication using SW tile group shared memory.
-The modern C++ version of tile group shared memory, bsg\_striped\_array.hpp is used in this code.

-Optimizations:
-  - Inner multiplication loop unrolled by a factor of 32.
+To test the effect of unrolling the inner multiplication loop, the kernel is executed 6 times with different loop unrolling factors 1, 2, 4, 8, 16, 32.
+Each iteration is tagged with it's unrolling factor in the stats.

-### Version 6
+### Version 3
 Blocked Matrix Multiplication using HW tile group shared Memory.
 The hardware tile group shared memory, along with it's driver bsg\_shared\_mem.hpp is used in this code.

-### Version 7
-Blocked Matrix Multiplication using HW tile group shared Memory.
-The hardware tile group shared memory, along with it's driver bsg\_shared\_mem.hpp is used in this code.

-Optimizations:
-  - Inner multiplication loop unrolled by a factor of 32.
+To test the effect of unrolling the inner multiplication loop, the kernel is executed 6 times with different loop unrolling factors 1, 2, 4, 8, 16, 32.
+Each iteration is tagged with it's unrolling factor in the stats.